lisaliza6428/ArtQuiz-Angular/README.md

 Gallery page is created using ngx-pagination.
 Here you can explore masterpieces sorting them in the way you need.

-The app is adaptive for screens from 1920px to 320px.
+The application is adaptive for screens from 1920px to 320px.